marco-wilhelm/marco-wilhelm.github.io/index.md

 0. **A Brief Introduction Into Activation-Based Conditional Inference**
    <ins>Marco Wilhelm</ins>, Diana Howey, Gabriele Kern-Isberner, Kai Sauerwald, and Christoph Beierle.
    _Proceedings of the 7th Workshop on Formal and Cognitive Reasoning (FCR), 2021_
-0. **Predicting Human Responses to Syllogism Tasks Following the Principle of Maximum Entropy**
+0. **Predicting Human Responses to Syllogism Tasks Following the Principle of Maximum Entropy (Abstract)**
    <ins>Marco Wilhelm</ins> and Gabriele Kern-Isberner.
    _Proceedings of the Entropy 2021 Conference, 2021_
 0. **Focused Inference and System P**